Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 ReagentPure methanol (Use for WWT, making blank samples, and washing the equipment The highest quality of methanol should be used.)

-20% Nitric Acid solution (HNO3)As a reagent for Chloride test and for washing the equipment.
+Pure DI waterAs a reagent for the Chloride test and for washing the equipment.
 It can also be used for removing dirt from the Nessler tube.

 2% Silver Nitrate solution (AgNO3)As a reagent for Chloride test.